surajpatil5739/E-commerce-website/README.md

 - For new users, we created a registration form.
 For users, their e-mail is kept as their username to login.
 There is also facility for users to add any item which they want to cart.

+To run this programme you have to install ReactJS, JavaScript, MongoDB, NodeJS.
+Then open the project with vscode or any other application.
+Then open the terminal there and run command npm i.
+Then the project will be hosted on your browser locally.

 Following are some of the glimpses of our project

 ## Registration Page